harp-lab/slog-lang1/doc/tutorial.md

 (divide {/ 128 1})
 [(divide {/ acc 2}) <-- (divide acc)]
 ```
-- The arithmetic ops in curly braces are done eagerly.
+- The arithmetic ops in curly braces are the first operation performed.
 - They can also be written without curly braces, using more traditional syntax.
 ```slog
 [(+ 1 1 val) --> (plus val)]
 [(plus acc) (< acc 5) (+ acc 1 val) --> (plus val)]
 ```
 - All the arith ops in the main example can be written in this form.
-- You can also see the use of comparison operators, Slog supports `<, >, <=, >=, =, =/=`
+- Please note the usage of comparison operators, Slog supports `<, >, <=, >=, =, =/=`
 #### Factorial
-- Here is factorial written in slog, try it as an exercise before proceeding.
+- Here is factorial(n) written in slog, try it as an exercise before proceeding.
 ```slog
 [(fact {- n 1} {* acc n}) <-- (fact n acc) (> n 0)]
 (fact 5 1)